 - Avoid drinking – Even though drinking is frowned upon in the country, you can still find plenty of drinking establishments.
 They are overpriced and the drinks aren’t that good.
 Avoid drinking during your visit, save money, and align yourself closer to local norms.
-Your liver will thank you.

 - Eat from street stalls – While restaurant meals can typically cost as little as 30 MAD, street food is even cheaper.
 For just a few dollars, you can indulge in delicious kebabs, sausages, barbecued corn on the cob, hot roasted chicken, and huge sandwiches, among many other tasty options.

 - Make change at your hotel – A lot of vendors and museums do not give change back when you pay with paper notes, and the lowest denomination you can get from an ATM is 100 MAD.
 Hotels and larger grocery stores are best for getting smaller bills and change.
 This way you can give to correct amounts, and not lose money unnecessarily.

 - Bring a water bottle – The tap water here is generally safe to drink but you should bring a reusable water bottle with a filter just in case.
 LifeStraw is my go-to brand as their bottles have built-in filters to ensure your water is always clean and safe.

 There several hostels in the city.
 Here are my recommended places to stay in Marrakesh: